Polishko/Translation-Jobs-and-Payments/README.md

 Short-term goals:
 - Adding views/joined tables to handle most common tasks (some views were added and more can be added as necessary).
 - Adding a table to store monthly total payment for comparison reasons.
+- Adding a function to calculate expected total payment for a month (for completed projects).

 Long-term goals:
 - Adding information about project managers and setting an email trigger to remind them about any missing, overdue purchase orders.